John Maurer (jazz musician)

 John Maurer is a jazz musician.
 His trumpet and flugelhorn performances have earned critical acclaim.
-He was an artist-in-residence at Misericordia University, and teaches at several conservatories.
+His rendition of "The Star-Spangled Banner", in particular, has been recognized across the US.
+He was an artist-in-residence at Misericordia University, is on faculty at Marywood University, and teaches at several conservatories and performing arts centers.
 His album, Songs for My Son, was released in 2018.